-The District levied 17.937 mills of property taxes for operations (General Fund) on Non-Homestead properties for 2016-2017.
-This represents a consistent levy with the 2015-2016 levies.
-Under Michigan law, the tax levy is based on the taxable valuation of properties.
-Annually, the taxable valuation increase in property values is capped at lesser of the rate of the prior year's Consumer Price Index increase or 5 percent.
-At the time of sale, a property's taxable valuation is readjusted to the State Equalized Value, theoretically 50 percent of the market value.
-The following summarizes the local tax revenues as a percent of all general fund revenues for the past five years:
+The District levies .7298 mills of property taxes for operations (Special Education Fund) on Homestead and Non-Homestead Properties.
+Under Michigan law, the taxable levy is based on the taxable valuation of properties.
+Annually, the taxable valuation increase in property values is capped at the rate of the prior year's CPI increase or 5 percent, whichever is less.
+At the time of sale, a property's taxable valuation is readjusted to the State Equalized Value, which is, theoretically, 50 percent of the market value.